-- 8.1.12 An accessory apartment is an "accessory unit" which is a selfcontained dwelling unit supplemental to the primary residential use of the property.
-An accessory apartment must comply with the following policies: - (a) an accessory apartment may only be permitted within a single detached, semi-detached and/or townhouse dwelling; - (b) an accessory apartment shall only be created and used in accordance with the zoning provisions as set out in the Zoning By-law, as amended.
-Furthermore, it is the intent of Council and this Plan that any deviation from the zoning provisions regulating accessory apartments shall not be permitted;
+- 8.1.11 An accessory apartment is an "accessory unit" which is a self-contained dwelling unit supplemental to the primary residential use of the property.
+An accessory apartment must comply with the following policies: - (a) An accessory apartment may only be is permitted within a single detached, semi-detached and/or townhouse dwelling; - (b) An accessory apartment shall only be created and used in accordance with the zoning provisions as set out in the Zoning By-law, as amended.
+Furthermore, it is the intent of Council and this Plan that any deviation to not deviate from the zoning provisions regulating accessory apartments. shall not be permitted; However, minor variances shall be considered where appropriately justified; - (c) The accessory apartment shall comply with the provisions contained in a Municipal Registration By-law; - (d) An accessory apartment shall comply with all applicable health and safety standards, including but not necessarily limited to those set out in the Ontario Building Code and Ontario Fire Code: - (e) An accessory apartment shall comply with Ontario Regulation 179/06 under the Conservation Authority Act as they relate to development within lands affected by flooding, erosion, or located within hazardous lands; and